 Sec.
 10.020 Terms.
 All full terms of office in the Council are 4 years, and Council members and the Mayor must be elected at large without regard to precinct residency.
-Two full-term Council members and the Mayor are to be elected in each year immediately preceding a federal presidential election, and two full-term Council members are to be elected in each year immediately following a federal presidential election.
+Two full-term Council members and the Mayor are to be elected in each year [immediately preceding] of a federal presidential election, and two full-term Council members are to be elected fin-each years 2 years immediately following a federal presidential election.
 In each election, the candidates receiving the greatest number of votes must be declared elected to the vacant full-term positions.

-Sec.
-10.030 Specific Council positions.
-In the event a 2-year term position on the Council will be available at the time of a municipal election as provided in section 10.020, a candidate must file specifically for such a position.
+Specific Council positions.
+In the event a 2-year term Sec.
+10.030 position on the Council will be available at the time of a municipal election as provided in section 10.020, a candidate must file specifically for such a position.
 The candidate receiving the greatest respective number of votes must be declared elected to the available 2-year position.

 Sec.
-10.040 Primary municipal elections.
-A city primary election must be held on the first Tuesday after the first Monday in April of each odd-numbered year, and a city general election must be held on the first Tuesday after the first Monday in June of each odd-numbered year.
+10.040 [Primary municipal] Municipal elections.
+[A eity] Except as otherwise provided in this Charter, a primary municipal election and a general municipal election must be held on the first Tuesday after the first Monday in April of each odd-numbered year., and a city general election must be held on the first Tuesday after the first Monday in June of each odd-numbered year.] the dates fixed by the election laws of this State for statewide elections.

 Sec.
 10.050 Primary not required.
-A primary election must not be held if not more than double the number of Council members to be elected file as candidates.
-A primary election must not be held for the Office of Mayor if not more than two candidates file for that position.
-The primary election must be held for the purpose of eliminating candidates in excess of a figure double the number of Council members to be elected.
+A primary municipal election must not be held if not more than double the number of Council members to be elected file as candidates.
+A primary municipal election must not be held for the Office of Mayor if not more than two candidates file for that position.
+The primary municipal election must be held for the purpose of eliminating candidates in excess of a figure double the number of Council members to be elected.

 Sec.
-10.060 General election not required.
-If, in the primary city election, a candidate receives votes equal to a majority of voters casting ballots in that

-52 53 election, he or she shall be considered elected to one of the vacancies and his or her name shall not be placed on the ballot for the general city election.
+10.060 General municipal election not required.
+If, in the primary feity] municipal election, a candidate receives votes equal to a majority of voters casting ballots in that election, he or she shall be considered elected to one of the vacancies and his or her name shall not be placed on the ballot for the general feity! municipal election.

 Sec.
-10.070 Voters entitled to vote for each seat on ballot. primary and general election, voters shall be entitled to cast ballots for candidates in a number equal to the number of seats to be filled in the city elections.
+10.070 Voters entitled to vote for each seat on ballot.
+In each primary municipal election and general municipal election, voters shall be entitled to cast ballots for candidates in a number equal to the number of seats to be filled in the city elections.